 - A separate, paper application is required for this program and will be made available to you through the CIP application.
 Students will be required to submit a copy of their passport, their resume and proof of insurance at the time of application.

 - This is a small, competitive program.
 Only a certain number of Saint Joseph's University students will be accepted each semester.
-Therefore, it is recommended that interested students also consider a "backup" program.
+Therefore, it is recommended that interested students apply early and also consider a "backup" program.

 - You are required to submit a $300 Confirmation deposit WITHIN 10 DAYS of being approved by the CIP office.